Head of Digital Special Collections & Technical Services

 The College’s archives house materials pertaining to the history of Elms College.
 These materials date from the College’s formative years in the early 20th founders, the Sisters of St. Joseph (SSJ) of Springfield, Massachusetts.
 These materials also include documents such as the correspondence of former presidents, historical building plans, photographs, postcards, and yearbooks.

-As materials are currently being cataloged, digitized, and preserved through our own efforts as well as in participation with Digital Commonwealth and Digital Treasures, we ask for your patience in understanding that there may be at times challenges to striking a balance between making Archives and Special Collections materials accessible and preserving valuable, rare, collectible, and fragile items.
-Century as well as from its and 18th Centuries, religion.
+As materials are currently being cataloged, digitized, and preserved through our own efforts as well as in participation with Digital Commonwealth and the Internet Archive, we ask for your patience in understanding that there may be at times challenges to striking a balance between making Archives and Special Collections materials accessible and preserving valuable, rare, collectible, and fragile items.

 The majority of these collections are non-circulating.
 Visiting the materials onsite for purposes of extensive research requires a request for an appointment at least one week ahead of time.
-Please contact either Melissa Goldsmith (firstname.lastname@example.org) in Special Collections or Anthony Fonseca (email@example.com) in Archives to set up an appointment.
-After checking the departments’ hours of opening, include the dates and times planned for the visit, contact information (email and phone), identifying numbers of materials (for example, name of department—Archives or Special Collections, name of collection, box, and or folder).
+Please contact Anthony Fonseca (firstname.lastname@example.org) in Archives to set up an appointment.
+After checking the departments’ hours of opening, include the dates and times planned for the visit and your contact information (email and phone).

 Publication of images from Elms College Archives and Special Collections is subject to approval and may be under copyright.
 Publication includes the following media: print; electronic/digital; sound recording; video recording; or microfilm.
-Written permission must be obtained in advance of publication by contacting the Archives or Special Collections Departments at Alumnae Library, Elms College: firstname.lastname@example.org or email@example.com.
+Written permission must be obtained in advance of publication by contacting the Archives or Special Collections Departments at Alumnae Library.
 Fees may be assessed and charged by the departments for reproduction and use.
 Please also note that some materials in Archives contain temporarily non-public materials that are restricted to use by College officials only.

 If you cannot visit, please contact our departments via email.
 We will assist you in any way we can by answering questions briefly, but we cannot do extensive research or writing for you.